fsantanna/dceu/doc/manual.md

     externally as `x.pub` where `x` is a reference to the task.

-A task can be spawned in a [pool](#TODO) of anonymous tasks, which will control the task lifecycle and automatically release it from memory on termination.
+A task can be spawned in a [pool](#TODO) of anonymous tasks, which will control the task life cycle and automatically release it from memory on termination.
 In this case, the task is also attached to the block in which the pool is declared.